Yasmin-FY/llm-safety-silencing/mitigations/README.md

 **12. Memory Sanitization**

 User preferences/personas should not override safety constraints.
 For example, "I prefer direct answers" should not mean "ignore safety rules".
-There need to be hard boundaries on what memory can influence.
+There need to be hard boundaries on what memory can influence. user preferences/person?

 **13. Specialized AI Ecosystem**